joonaleppalahti/many-machines/README.md

 # Automatically configure virtual machines in physical machines using PXE, Puppet and Vagrant

-## Replace server IP-address in config files and run `sudo serverinstall.sh` to set up server
+## Some assembly required!
+Edit config files and run `sudo serverinstall.sh` to set up server

 `Wakeonlan 12:34:56:78:90:ab` to wake up target machine.
 Installations might take a while, but at the end the target machine should be running Ubuntu 16.04 64-bit.
 Inside the target machine